 We extend a heartfelt THANK YOU to everyone that volunteered to conduct surveys or took the time to send in your Curlew sightings.
 You stepped up!
-We offer a special thank you to SKC student Brett Stevenson for surveys and data entry, and to the CSKT biologists for partnering with Montana Audubon on this project.
+We offer a special thank you to CSKT biologist Kari Eneas, Sherry Ritter, and Ben and Christine Deeble for the large efforts they put forth this year, and for collaborating with Montana Audubon on this project.